phac-nml/irida-next/docs-site/docs/user/export/working-with-exports.md

   1. Follow the [steps](../export/working-with-exports#view-exports) to navigate to the exports page.
   2. Click either the **ID** or **name** of the desired export.

-Each individual export will contain a summary tab and a preview tab is available for Sample and Analysis exports.
+Each individual export will contain a summary tab.
+Sample and Analysis exports will also have a preview tab available.
 The preview tab contains an overview of the export contents, and is only available once the export status is **Ready**.

 ## Create Sample Export